Most Dangerous Places in India

 Pamban Bridge is a100 year old railway bridge that is located in Tamil Nadu.
 It connects Rameswaram island to the land.
 It is not just a railway bridge but a key tourist attraction in Tamil Nadu that leaves visitors awestruck with its scenic beauty.

 It is surrounded by pure blue waters till as far as your eyes can see.
-This bridge is almost 1 meter wide and 2.5km long.
+This bridge is almost 1 metre wide and 2.5km long.

-The narrowness of this bridge makes it adventurous and the magnificence around makes the train journey beautiful.
-It has 143 piers that are spanning 2km between the mainland and the island.
+Narrowness of this bridge makes it adventurous and the magnificence around makes the train journey beautiful.
+It has 143 piers that is spanning 2km between the mainland and the island.
 Pamban bridge is the second longest sea bridge in India.

 Train movement is ceased on the bridge whenever the wind speed exceeds 58kmph.

-While this mysterious beach in Gujarat is infamous for its paranormal activity, another thing it’s renowned for is its black sand.
-During the day, Dumas Beach is just like any other normal beach crowded by hordes of tourists wandering along the broad stretch of sand, taking a dip in the water, and soothing under the sun.
+While this mysterious beach in the Gujarat is infamous for its paranormal activity, another thing it’s renowned for is its black sand.
+During the day, the Dumas Beach is just like any other normal beach crowded by hordes of tourists wandering along the broad stretch of sand, taking a dip in the water and soothing under the sun.

 However, many claims at night, the beach takes on a ghostly vibe.
 Most of the natives say that the ghosts walk down on the beach at night.
 To this day, there have been numerous reports of paranormal action on the beach, where visitors claim to hear bizarre noises and voices, and loud laughter.
 Another incident stated is that dogs in the area behave oddly around the beach after dark, depicting their anxiety with vocal warnings.
 Whether fact or fiction, dogs here sense the unseen presences and start barking, which therefore warns people on the beach to stop walking further.